wso2/docs-is/en/docs/using-wso2-identity-server/implicit-grant.md

 very limited permissions when interacting with the API server.
-For example, an access token that was granted using the authorization code grant could have the required permission that allows it to be used to delete resources owned by the user.
+For example, an access token that was granted using the authorization code grant could have the required permission that allows it to be used to delete resources owned by thoauth-implicit-grant-diagram.pnge user.
 However, an access token granted through the implicit flow should only be able to read resources and never perform any destructive operations.